Nesss86/Hotel-Reservation-Cancellation-Prediction/README.md

 ## Process Approach
 ### EDA
- - Aquired a dataset from Kaggle.com that was comprised of over 36,000+ rows of data and was somewhat clean to start with.
+ - Acquired a dataset from Kaggle.com that was comprised of over 36,000+ rows of data and was somewhat clean to start with.
  - Verified the source to confirm dataset was reliable
  - Looked for any domain knowledge that may provide more detail about the data contained
  - Reviewed the csv file to familiarize myself prior to starting my analysis to get an idea of what features I might be able to use to predict cancellation